sid8123/Parallel-GA-for-TSP/README.md

 # Parallel-GA-for-TSP
-Comparision of parallel and distributed GA for TSP problem
+Comparision of parallel and centralized GA for TSP problem